 These long-term effects can be managed or reversed if you seek professional help early on.

-Below are some of the most common impacts that a drug or alcohol addiction can have on a person:
+Below are some of the most common impacts that a drug or alcohol addiction can have on a person in Staffordshire:

 - Physical health problems such as cirrhosis, increased risk of stroke, cancer and brain damage